-ENEC states that the methods for assessing the adequacy of the design of the Barakah facility to withstand an aircraft impact and to assess the capability of the design to mitigate the consequences of loss of large area of the plant due to fires or explosions is consistent with methodologies developed by the Nuclear Energy Institute and endorsed by the U.S. NRC for these type of assessments.
+ENEC states that the methods for assessing the adequacy of the design of the Barakah Nuclear Facility to withstand an aircraft impact and to assess the capability of the design to mitigate the consequences of loss of large area of the plant due to fires or explosions is consistent with methodologies developed by the Nuclear Energy Institute and endorsed by the U.S. NRC for these type of assessments.

-ENEC developed a number of supplemental classified reports in support of the PSAR intended to demonstrate that (1) structural configurations of the Barakah Units 1 and 2 Reactor Containment Building and spent fuel pool are sufficient to resist the impact of an aircraft and prevent the release of radioactive material, and (2) the Barakah Units 1 and 2 design is sufficiently robust that continued core and spent fuel pool cooling is assured for aircraft strikes, and that the Barakah facility is capable of withstanding the loss of large areas of the plant due to fires or explosions.
-FANR concludes that these features represent an additional level of defense-in-depth with respect to aircraft impact and effectively reduce the uncertainties associated with aircraft characteristics and aircraft impact results.
+ENEC developed a number of supplemental classified reports in support of the PSAR intended to demonstrate that (1) structural configurations of the Barakah Units 3 and 4 Reactor Containment Building and spent fuel pool are sufficient to resist the impact of a large commercial aircraft and prevent the release of radioactive material, and (2) the Barakah Units 3 and 4 design is sufficiently robust that continued core and spent fuel pool cooling (or integrity) is assured for aircraft strikes, and that the Barakah Nuclear Facility is capable of withstanding the loss of large areas (LOLA) of the plant due to fires or explosions.
+FANR concludes that the LOLA analysis and design features to protect against it represent an additional level of defense-in-depth with respect to aircraft impact and effectively reduce the uncertainties associated with aircraft characteristics and aircraft impact results.

 Conclusion.
-FANR concludes that Chapter 19 of the PSAR, along with supplemental application materials, demonstrates the compliance with relevant regulatory requirements, contained primarily in FANR-REG-03.
+FANR concludes that the PRA information in Chapter 19 of the PSAR, along with supplemental application materials and proposed license conditions, demonstrates compliance with relevant regulatory requirements.